TZstatsADS/Spr2017-proj5-grp1/README.md

  history.
 For the playoffs, OKC ended their journey even though they got 3-0 over GSW at first.
 Following that, the same situation happened to GSW: at the finals, GSW beat CLE by 3-0, but they dramatically lost the following 4 games.

  This is why NBA is so enchanting.
-You can never predict what the game would be like till the last minutes.

  Then why this project?
 We were eager to see how computer, a machine without subjective opinions about NBA and the teams, predicts the result of the game, using purely on data given.
 It turns out to be surprisingly good!